G.729 and G.723.1 codecs for Asterisk open source PBX

 - g723_slin_ex.h, g729_slin_ex.h, slin_g72x_ex.h - sample speech data;

-- ipp/ files are copied from IPP samples, IPP license apply.
+- ipp/ files are a copy from IPP samples, IPP license apply.